luis-pomare/the-boys-seasons/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/luis-pomare/rails-blog-app/issues).
+Feel free to check the [issues page](https://github.com/luis-pomare/the-boys-seasons/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can give us some stars and share with your friends
+If you like this project you can give us some stars and share it with your friends

 <p align="right">(<a href="#readme-top">back to top</a>)</p>